Trevenant Best Moveset

 Step 2Trevenant ✓

 Natural Cure changes the entire equation for Trevenant.
 The 474 BST doesn't tell the full story.
-Ranked C-Tier as an attacker.
+Ranked C-Tier as a setup sweeper.

 Natural Cure is what you want on Trevenant.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Frisk, Harvest) work on paper but Natural Cure is what makes Trevenant worth using.

 At base 56 Speed, it won't be moving first often.
-On offense, Trevenant is leaning toward the physical side (base 110 Attack).
+On offense, Trevenant is a physical attacker with base 110 Attack.
 Defensively?
 Enough bulk to take a hit or two.
-Best used as an attacker.
+Best used as a setup sweeper.

 Trevenant joined the series in X & Y and has been available in 7 titles so far.
 With 5 generations of appearances, it's established itself despite the later start.